pamelaferreiralima/pamelaferreiralima/README.md

 ### Hi, I'm Pâmela  ✨

-🔭 I'm currently student of big data for business intelligence at @fatec
+🔭 I'm currently student of big data for business at @fatec
 <br>
 📕 I'm a social scientist
 <br>